optimumsec/the-complete-guide-to-securing-web3-projects/README.md

-# Smart Contracts Security Best Practices
+# Smart Contract Security Best Practices

 When web3 users are asked what influences their preference for one decentralized application (dApp) over another, security often emerges as a primary concern.
 Users seek platforms that have never been hacked and demonstrate a serious commitment to security.